boborbt/marp-dev-preview.nvim/README.md

   - Keep your Markdown slide position synced with the preview.  (*One-way sync: browser → NeoVim not supported.*)
 - **Goto Slide** – Jump to a specific slide.
 Temporarily disables auto-sync.
 - **Next/Prev Slides** - provides commands to navigate to the next/previous slide in your markdown file.
+- **Open Preview in Browser** - Automatically opens the Marp Dev Preview in your default web browser when the server starts.
+- **Lualine Integration** - Displays live sync status in your status line.

 ---